 There are many ways to extract the apk file from an Android Device.
 Some of them are as simple as copy-pasting a URL, while others require you to root your smartphone.
 But, why take a difficult route when there are simpler ones, right?
 So here are five simple ways to extract apk files from your Android smartphone and tablet.

 But before we start, let us first understand the basics.

-You can use it for several things like:
+You can use the APK file for several things such as: